NikhilKrSharma/notes_and_study_material/README.md

 ## 9. Version Control:
 ### Git:
 - Utilize Git for version control and collaboration.

-### GitHub/GitLab:
-- Host and manage repositories on GitHub or GitLab.
+- Host and manage repositories on GitHub.

 ## 10. Big Data and Cloud Platforms:
 ### Hadoop Ecosystem: